angular/angular/aio/content/guide/two-way-binding.md

-# Two-way binding `[(...)]`
+# Two-way binding

-Two-way binding gives your app a way to share data between a component class and its template.
+Two-way binding gives components in your application a way to share data.
+Use two-way binding binding to listen for events and update values simultaneously between parent and child components.

 <div class="alert is-helpful">